iDBlock Next

 Regarding the primary device, other operating mode settings can be modified, according to the section Operation modes of this document.
 For devices configured as secondary, such settings must not be modified.

-It is also important to highlight that the IHM must not function as a primary device if one or more iDFace is connected to the iDBlock Next and, if it is configured this way, the configuration will be automatically overwritten.
+It is also important to highlight that the must not function as a primary device if one or more iDFace is connected to the iDBlock Next and, if it is configured this way, the configuration will be automatically overwritten.

 $.ajax({